Combined Heat & Power (CHP) Definition & Frequently Asked Questions

 Combined Heat and Power (CHP) – sometimes called cogeneration or distributed energy -- is the simultaneous production of electricity and heat from a single fuel source.
 CHP is not a single technology but an integrated energy system that can be modified to meet the needs of an end-user.

 Below is a simple high-level schematic of a CHP system.

 Cogeneration equipment produces power and thermal energy from a common fuel source, generally one that is considered to be a waste product from another process.

-For more information on CHP contact your Union Gas Account Manager.
+For more information on CHP, contact our CHP team.

 Whenever a generator or any machine operates, heat is produced due to friction and other mechanical and physical interactions or chemical reactions.